Liu Jianyang: Fujian

 In December 2019, Liu was appointed Party Secretary of Putian, Fujian Province.
 In November 2021, he became a member of the Standing Committee of the Fujian Provincial Committee of the Chinese Communist Party while continuing as Party Secretary of Putian.
 In December 2021, he was appointed Party Secretary of Quanzhou and First Secretary of the Party Committee of the Quanzhou Military Subdistrict.

 Jiangsu

 In December 2022, he was transferred to Jiangsu Province as a member of the Standing Committee of the Jiangsu Provincial Committee of the Chinese Communist Party and Secretary of the Political and Legal Affairs Commission.
 In March 2024, he concurrently assumed the role of Head of the Organization Department.
 As of November 2024, he serves exclusively as Head of the Organization Department.

+Investigation

+On 31 August 2026, Liu was suspected of "serious violations of laws and regulations" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.